huichentt/Transformer-DLU/README.md

-# This is repository is for paper: Transformer-based Approach for Document Layout Understanding.
+# This repository is for paper: Transformer-based Approach for Document Layout Understanding.